kimnetics/test-user-creator/README.md

 4. Click the `+` sign.
 5. Give your generator a name and choose the `Multiple` type.

-The default values for the `Multiple` type is what the application expects.
+The default values for the `Multiple` type produces output in the format that the application expects.

 ## Using the Application